Life After Divorce: Support For Those Learning How to Start Over After A Divorce

 How do you rebuild financially after a divorce?

 Once a divorce has been finalized, recovery can be difficult for many individuals as they begin to experience financial stressors that can cause emotional distress.
-However, following these tips can help you to cope with some of the stress you may be experiencing:
+However, following some helpful tips can help you to cope with some of the stress you may be experiencing.

 - Look at your finances and begin reworking your budget to match your new financial status.